crusher-dev/crusher/README.md

 ## FAQs

 - **I don't have any prior experience, Can I use Crusher?** Yes, we primarily designed crusher to make testing easy.
-Most developer have never tested.
+Most developer have never created test.
 - **Low-code ain't powerful?
 I believe code is more powerful:** Fair enough, you can write code too.
 We might support other frameworks later on.
-- **Why use this over selenium, cypress, etc?** With any library, you'll have to spend a lot of time setting up testing workflow.
+- **Why use this over selenium, cypress, etc?** With any library, you'll have to spend a lot of time setting up testing framework.
 For us the whole experience was frustrating, from both time and reliability.
 - **Why a new framework?** Testing has not evolved.
 We still have old flaky APIs that don't work.
 - **Is crusher using electron?** We need to use chromium to build the recorder and also to run tests locally.
 We also modify V8 and Blink to make the recorder more powerful.